Crunch-io/ta-da/content/dev/features/color-palettes.md

 {{< figure src="dev/features/images/color-palettes.png" class="img-fluid">}}

 To find out more about the new color palettes feature, you can read about it on our help page [here](https://help.crunch.io/hc/en-us/articles/360044813691-How-to-use-Color-Palettes-in-Crunch).

-Currently this feature is only available for early access users, though all users will be able to see the colors assigned via the palettes feature.

 We'd love your feedback at [support@crunch.io](mailto:support@crunch.io).